tc39/notes/es7/2016-09/sept-29.md

 MM: Theory that there is no overhead for the pattern of using own getters — can reuse same getter function objects on multiple instances

-FST: It seems like there would be some overhead still
+EFT: It seems like there would be some overhead still

 - SM proposal stay at no change
 - given sharing of g/s is minimal enough to use as a way to work around book keeping